Streaming Compression of Scientific Data via weak-SINDy: Numerical experiments

 The streaming integration process outlined in Section \ref{subsec:streaming_integration} results in slightly different integral values from the ones calculated from by quadrature function {\texttt{trapezoid}} in the Python package {\texttt{scipy}}.
 These slight variations on the feature matrix and target vectors can accumulate over time.
-Figure \ref{fig:difference_between_static_and_streaming} displays a relative point-wise $L^1$ difference between trajectories generated from the static and streaming models.
+Figure \ref{fig:difference_between_static_and_streaming} displays a relative pointwise $L^1$ difference between trajectories generated from the static and streaming models.
 The results show that the data reconstructed from the streaming model are slightly different from the ones reconstructed from a static model, due to the different integration methods.
-However, Figure \ref{fig:percent_error_lorenz} shows that the data reconstructed from both the streaming and the static models have nearly identical point-wise $L^2$ errors when compared to the original data from the Lorenz system (Eq.~\eqref{eq:Lorenz_system}).
+However, Figure \ref{fig:percent_error_lorenz} shows that the data reconstructed from both the streaming and the static models have nearly identical pointwise $L^2$ errors when compared to the original data from the Lorenz system (Eq.~\eqref{eq:Lorenz_system}).
 Together, the results in Figures \ref{fig:difference_between_static_and_streaming} and \ref{fig:percent_error_lorenz} confirm that the streaming integration procedure has minimal effect on the overall accuracy of the reconstructed data.
-Finally, we computed the sup-norm percent error for each state dimension of data reconstructed from a weak-SINDy model as the number of snapshots increased and report the results in Figure \ref{fig:error_goes_down_as_samples_go_up}.
+Finally, we computed the sup-norm percent error for each state dimension of data reconstructed from a weak-SINDy model as the number of snapshots increases and report the results in Figure~\ref{fig:error_goes_down_as_samples_go_up}.
+In Figure~\ref{fig:error_goes_down_as_samples_go_up_in_time}, we report the model error with respect to the number of snapshots collected over time.
+Here we plot in terms of the non-dimensionalized time $\frac{t}{t_{\textup{L}}}$, where $t_{\textup{L}} \approx 0.902$ is the Lyapunov time for the Lorenz system computed by using python package \texttt{lyapynov} \cite{Lyapunov}.
+We observe that the error decreases as data from later time becomes available.
+However, the benefit diminishes when sufficient data are collected.
+Figure~\ref{fig:error_goes_down_as_sample_density_goes_up} plots the modeling error as the total number of snapshots over the entire time interval increases, i.e., time-step size decreases.
+Here the $x$-axis depicts the total number of snapshots.
 In general, the results indicate that the data reconstruction error decreases as the number of snapshots increases.
 Hence, the compression efficiency of the streaming weak-SINDy method improves as the number of snapshots increases and at no additional memory cost, since the memory footprint of the method is independent of the number of snapshots.
 Table \ref{table:summary_storage_requirements_lorenz} shows the storage requirements for the streaming weak-SINDy method applied to the compression of the Lorenz data set.
 In this relatively simple example, the compression is extremely efficient.
 Online, the method only stores the feature matrix and target vectors, which combined is 1.5\% of the total size of the entire data set.
 Offline, we store the coefficients, which is .08\% the size of the data set.